Rahul-Thirumala/Rahul-Thirumala/README.md

 ## About Me:

 As someone deeply fascinated by data, I thrive on uncovering insights and optimizing operations.
-During my internship, I tackled hospitality data challenges head-on, integrating various sources, automating tasks with Python, developed a novel flow-chart and decesion tree framework to solve the record-linkage problem at Sugamya-Hospitality and crafted visualizations for informed decision-making.
+During my internship at CodeSamarthya, I tackled hospitality data challenges head-on, integrating various sources, automating tasks with Python, developed a novel flow-chart and decesion tree framework to solve the record-linkage problem at Sugamya-Hospitality and crafted visualizations for informed decision-making.
 I'm also experienced in collaborating with teams and documenting processes.

 Let's connect and work together to achieve impactful results!